Listen to this blog post

 During the AV quote walkthrough, don’t be afraid to say an entry looks weird and ask them for clarification.
 Calling them out on ‘tricky’ entries is a great way to gauge a company’s integrity and establish trust with them.
 If an entry sounds confusing and they can’t be bothered explaining it clearly and simply to you, they might be trying to confuse you on purpose.
 Every single line item can and should be explained in layman’s terms.
 If they are unwilling to explain, it is a red flag!
 However, if the company gives you a great answer, reasonably justifying why the item is included, this could be the start of a great working relationship.

-And, over time, your understanding of AV quotes will increase, so you may not have to sit through a full quote walkthrough each time.
-You’ll be better armed for negotiating AV prices in future because you’ll have a better idea on which items do need clarifying.
+Over time, your understanding of AV quotes will increase, so you may not have to sit through a full quote walkthrough each time.
+You’ll be better armed for negotiating AV prices in the future because you’ll have a better idea of which items do need clarifying.

 There’s often some good scope for negotiating AV prices if you’re willing to be flexible on payment terms.
 Bigger corporations might be paying accounts on Net 60 or even Net 90 day terms.
 Although, you might find there are some extra charges built into their quote for that.